neverstopbuilding/blog/src/_posts/2013-01-06-how-to-enhance-your-octopress-draft-and-heroku-deploy-process.md

 title: "How to Enhance your Octopress Draft and Heroku Deploy Process"
 comments: true
 date: 2013-01-06 17:56
-categories: [blogs, automation, productivity]
+category: software engineering
+tags: [blogs, automation, productivity, build system, deploy, ruby, octopress, heroku]
 ---
 One of the things I am enjoying about my recent switch to [Octopress](http://octopress.org/) is that it really is a "blogging framework for hackers."
-Specically, when I find things that are less than ideal, it is not too hard to whip up some rake tasks to fix them.
+Specifically, when I find things that are less than ideal, it is not too hard to whip up some rake tasks to fix them.
 Here were my requirements:

-- I want to creat a draft separate from a post, so that I can compose when inspired and not worry about flooding the internet with many posts at once.
+- I want to create a draft separate from a post, so that I can compose when inspired and not worry about flooding the internet with many posts at once.
-- I want to quickly publish a draft so that I can release posts durring appropriate times.
+- I want to quickly publish a draft so that I can release posts during appropriate times.
 - I want to very quickly deploy to heroku to save time.

 To solve these problems I referenced the work on [this post](http://blog.yangmeyer.de/blog/2012/05/28/octopress-drafts) and [this gist](https://gist.github.com/3933525).
 The result are three new rake tasks: